bskierys/LinearClockLoader/README.md

 ## About the code

 As this code was prepared only to capture video and forget about it, please don't judge my code skills by the content of java files.
+This demo is poorly optimised and be sure to have that in mind when starting it.
+At the begging it loads and draws all the paths and UI thread will freeze for a couple of seconds, but after that everything should run smoothly.

 ## Libraries